 - Aluminium Christmas Trees: Yes, Mesrine did wait for the police barging in his apartment, calmly drinking champagne and smoking a cigar.

 - Asshole Victim: When Mesrine tortures Jacques Tillier, you are not supposed to feel too sorry for him after he talks positively about Maurice Papon (a former Vichy collaborationist who would have a much publicized trial in the late 1990s), although this has not much basis on what Tillier actually expressed.

 - Ax-Crazy: Mesrine becomes increasingly paranoid and violent as the story goes.

-- Crucified Hero Shot: He is not actually crucified, but posters of the second movie showed a dead Mesrine, with his beard, slightly long hair, bowing his head and dribbling in blood, which made him look eerily like a crucified Jesus.
+- Crucified Hero Shot: He is not actually crucified (and certainly not a hero), but posters of the second movie showed a dead Mesrine, with his beard, slightly long hair, bowing his head and dribbling in blood, which made him look eerily like a crucified Jesus (also considering that the films were made a mere 3-4 years after The Passion of the Christ).
 While he was an infamous criminal, his controversial killing by the police made him a martyr of some sort for many.

 - The Driver: Mesrine's first job in the criminal underworld is to drive crime boss Guido around.
 And do some killings for him as well.

 - Foregone Conclusion: Mesrine is going to be shot dead by the police in an ambush.

 - From Nobody to Nightmare: Mesrine goes from being a lowly man and pawn of the criminal underworld to one of the most infamous French criminals of the 20th century.